User Credentials

 Secrets

 Secrets are unique strings that serve as a user’s credentials in certain circumstances.
 A user can have multiple secret strings.
-Each secret is associated with one user and their role for one graph.
-If the role is revoked, the secret also becomes invalid.
+Each secret binds to the user who creates it only and inherits all permissions and privileges from the owner.

 Create a secret